MarcinZiabek/VoiceClassifier/README.md

 The process of analysing the voice samples is really simple and is based on the following steps:

 1. For all samples:
-    1. Read an audio file containing record of one word.
+    1. Read an audio file containing the record of one word.
-    2. Use the preemphasis filter to emphasize highest frequencies.
+    2. Use the preemphasis filter to emphasise highest frequencies.
     3. Perform the FFT transform on the signal.
     4. Change the Y scale from energy to decibels.
     5. Use the decomposition algorithm on the FFT to get the feature vector.